Bean Pod is used as a supportive treatment for inability to urinate. In herbal folk medicine, it is used as a diuretic and antidiabetic.

 Evening primrose has also been effective in reducing peripheral neuropathy and other symptoms associated with diabetes.

-Currently under scientific study are the possibilities of the evening primrose oil (EPO) as an herbal remedy for heart disease, attention deficit/hyperactivity disorder, hay fever, stomach ulcers and inflammatory bowel disease.
+Currently under scientific study are the possibilities of the evening primrose oil (EPO) as an herbal medicine/remedy for heart disease, attention deficit/hyperactivity disorder, hay fever, stomach ulcers and inflammatory bowel disease.

 Valerian root is a perennial herb that is commonly used in supplements.
 Although the herb is primarily used for sleeping problems, it also allegedly helps treat the following conditions: